engerlab/HNC_Reports_Agents/README.md

 #### Prompt Engineering
 ##### Pathology reports modifications:
-- if I want structured data to encode the following for the summarized pathology report: quantitative or numerical metrics, atient history and status, anatomic site of lesion, ... lymph node status: presence/absence, number of lymph nodes, extranodal extension, resection margin: positive or negative, HPV or p16 status: positive or negative, smoking hito
-... ry: never smoked, or 10 years smoking 1 pack a day or more than 10 years, or alcohol consultion. do not make up any information. structure the response. if something was not
-... inferred from the original report, say not inferred. here's the summarized pathology report: This is a final pathology report for an 88-year-old woman with left alveolar cance
+- if I want structured data to encode the following for the summarized pathology report: quantitative or numerical metrics, atient history and status, anatomic site of lesion, lymph node status: presence/absence, number of lymph nodes, extranodal extension, resection margin: positive or negative, HPV or p16 status: positive or negative, smoking hitory: never smoked, or 10 years smoking 1 pack a day or more than 10 years, or alcohol consultion. do not make up any information. structure the response. if something was not  inferred from the original report, say not inferred.
+Any specific immunohistochemetry biomarker results. here's the summarized pathology report:

-... r.
+#### Improvements: 12/22/2024
+- Output folder structure:
+    - should be e.g.: output_dir/text_summaries/consultation_notes/patient_id/consultation_notes_summary.txt
+        - rather than output_dir/text_summaires/patient_id/consultation_notes_summary.txt
+- Reults improvements:
+    - Double check: is the output_dir/embeddings directly llama embeddings of the very original pathology reports/consultation notes and not the summarized version?
+    - output_dir/embeddings worked
+    - output_dir/structured_data does not work yet
+    - output_dir/structured_data_encoded does not work yet
+    - output_dir/text_summaries works but prompts need further tuning to make results more succinct (further eliminate unneeded info)
+- ouput_dir/text_summaries:
+    - the structure of outputs may be different (some more free-form than the other).
+E.g.: ./text_summaries/129701/pathology_reports_summary.txt **versus** Reports_Agents/output_dir/text_summaries/44651/pathology_reports_summary.txt. ***Need to write in the prompts the specific strucutre desired in the outputs.***
+        - Compared outputs from llama3.2 and llama3.3 with the same report & prompt.
+No significant output difference, but llama3.3 was slightly better structured, so will continue to use that.
+        - Look back on the PATTERNS in summarie_reports.py and the overlaps with the key info included in the prompts itself.
+How to simplify this to make the prompts more straightforward?
+Like the prompt modifications above.
+        - If we were to strictly convert the key summarized texts (though structured) into (encoded) tabular data, there risks lots of "missing fields" for the expert-enhanced prompts derieved variables.
+What to do with this limitation and discuss.
+        - The next immediate extension of this would come back to the Retrieval-Generated-Augmentation (RAG) and Chain-of-Thought (CoT) short paper idea:
+            - One must define a fair evaluation metric scheme.
+And an endpoint.
+Since Overall Survival (OS) is limited with only ~10%, we should also focus on Failure
+            - For example, ask RAG-Enhanced agents from knowledge of reports to predict 2 year of 5 year survival (binary, AUC), or survival analysis, compared with resident/RadOnc predictions by human case reviews.
+Inspired by Lammbert et.al. from literature for such knowledge. (paper 3): how to parition people and time.
+Ultimately, what does this help with or useful other than a thought experiment?
+            - For the last PhD paper, RAG-enhanced reports could also be integrated into the images-included multimodal system for failure prediction, CT (deep Radiomics), PET, with external validation cohorts (public datasets TCIA, GDC, & somewhere else possibly), histopathology whole slide images (WSI), clinical variables, planning dosimetry RT files, also deals with missing modality problem, fusion integration techniques with a CLIP alignment module, for the prediction of OS, Locoregional/distant failures of Head and Neck Cancers.

+- Find "paired" pathology reports and consultation notes of the same patient
+    - at /media/yujing/One Touch3/HNC_Reports/PathologyReports, and /media/yujing/One Touch3/HNC_Reports/ConsultRedacted
+    - look at them side by side and think about the inter-connections between these two types of reports:
+        - would it actually make sense to "combine" (when both are available for the same patient), then "combine" the key info asked to both report types *once*, since sometimes the same info might be repeated twice.
+But this won't lead to
+        - would you actually call pathology reports vs. consultation notes two text modalities?
+- Highlight privacy-preserving in this step:
+    - local LLM on a 2GPU Nvidia
+    - de-identified original reports before automation step by llama3.3 with 70B parameters (the latest as of Dec, 2024)